 Dental Care Products

-With so many dental care products on the market today, how do you know which product to use?
-From toothpastes to toothbrushes to mouthwashes, get the facts you need to make informed decisions about your oral health.
+With so many dental care products on the market today, how do you know which to choose?
+From toothpastes to toothbrushes to mouthwashes, get the facts you need to make decisions about your oral health.

-After consulting with your dentist or hygienist about your oral health's greatest needs, look for products within that category (for example, within the tartar control brands or within the desensitizing toothpaste brands) that have received the American Dental Association's (ADA) Seal of Acceptance.
-The ADA's Seal of Acceptance means that the product has met ADA criteria for safety and effectiveness and that packaging and advertising claims are scientifically supported.
-Some manufacturers choose not to seek the ADA's Seal of Acceptance.
-Although these products may be safe and effective, these products' performance have not been evaluated or endorsed by the ADA.
+Then look for those with the American Dental Association's (ADA) Seal of Acceptance.
+This means the product has met ADA criteria for safety and effectiveness and that packaging and advertising claims are scientifically supported.
+Some manufacturers choose not to seek ADA approval.
+Remember, the seal means the ADA agrees it is safe and effective, but it doesn’t evaluate or endorse their performance.

-Finally, some degree of personal preference comes into play.
-Choose the toothpaste that tastes and feels best.
+the one that tastes and feels best.
 Gel or paste, wintergreen or spearmint, all work alike.
-If you find that certain ingredients are irritating to your teeth, cheeks or lips, or if your teeth have become more sensitive, or if your mouth is irritated after brushing, try changing toothpastes.
+If an ingredient bothers you, or if your teeth are sensitive, try another product.
 If the problem continues, see your dentist.

-One of the main factors in deciding on a toothbrush is the bristles.
-Most dentists recommend soft bristles, especially for people who have sensitive teeth or gums.
-Both adults and children should use a toothbrush that has soft bristles.
-Toothbrushes with hard or stiff bristles are not more effective at removing plaque or stains and can actually cause damage to your teeth and gums.
+Bristles are a main factor in toothbrush choice.
+Most dentists recommend soft bristles, for adults and kids, especially if you have sensitive teeth or gums.
+Hard or stiff bristles are not more effective at removing plaque or stains and can actually cause damage to your teeth and gums.